mike-bowen/scss-boilerplate/README.md

 ## Installation & Usage

 Download the entire package and run any of the commands in `package.json`.
-Run `scss:watch`, `scss:deploy`, `scss:compile-base`.
-The latter command compiles only base styles.
+Run `scss:watch`, `scss:deploy`, `scss:deploy-base`.
+The latter command compiles only base styles in a non-compressed file.

 ## License